On the quadrature exactness in hyperinterpolation

 where

-stands for the error in evaluating the integral of $(\mathcal{L}_nf-\mathcal{L}_kf)^2$ by the quadrature rule \eqref{equ:quad} with exactness degree $n+k$; see the equation \eqref{equ:equality} in our proof in the next section.
+stands for the error in evaluating the integral of $(\mathcal{L}_nf-\mathcal{L}_kf)^2$ over $\Omega$ by the quadrature rule \eqref{equ:quad} with exactness degree $n+k$; see the equation \eqref{equ:equality} in our proof in the next section.
 Even though it is possible (and often occurs) that $\langle f- \mathcal{L}_nf, f- \mathcal{L}_nf\rangle_m + \sigma_{n,k,f}\geq 0$ if the quadrature rule \eqref{equ:quad} converges fast enough, we cannot make such a claim rigorously in general.
 Therefore, it is natural to endow the quadrature rule \eqref{equ:quad} with some convergence property.

-We assume that there exists an $\eta\in(0,1)$ such that
+We assume that there exists an $\eta\in[0,1)$ such that

-If $k=n$, then $\eta =0$.
+If $k=n$, i.e., the quadrature exactness is not relaxed, then $\eta =0$.
 This convergence property \eqref{equ:etaassumption} can be regarded as the Marcinkiewicz--Zygmund inequality \cite{filbir2011marcinkiewicz,Marcinkiewicz1937,mhaskar2001spherical} applied to polynomials of degree at most $2n$, and we refer to it as the \emph{Marcinkiewicz--Zygmund property} below.